mqnfred/atof/README.md

-stammer is the equivalent of murmur. it routes clients' media and addresses control packets. the crate also contains the implementation of the client task that is meant to be ran on the client-side.
+stammer is the equivalent of murmur. it routes clients' media and addresses control packets. the crate also contains the implementation of the client task that is meant to be ran on the client-side and interacts with stammer's session task.

 ## stutter